Suné Luus: Career

 In January 2021, in South Africa's series against Pakistan, Luus took her 100th wicket to become the tenth cricketer to score 1,000 runs and take 100 wickets in WODIs.

 In February 2022, she was named as the captain of South Africa's team for the 2022 Women's Cricket World Cup in New Zealand, after regular captain Dane van Niekerk was ruled out of the tournament with a fractured ankle.
-On 31 March 2022, in the semi-final match against England, Luus played in her 100th WODI match.
+The semi-final match against England, on 31 March 2022, was the 100th WODI for Luus.

 In May 2022, she played seven matches for the Tornadoes team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates, with a top score of 66* against the Barmy Army team.
 In the final of the Invitational, she also hit the tournament-winning runs for the Tornadoes.

 In June 2022, Luus was named as the captain of South Africa's Women's Test squad for their one-off match against England Women.
 She made her Test debut on 27 June 2022, for South Africa against England.
 In July 2022, she was named as the captain of South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 In August 2022, she was signed as an overseas player for Trinbago Knight Riders for the inaugural edition of the Women's Caribbean Premier League.

 She was named in the South Africa squad for the 2024 ICC Women's T20 World Cup and for their multi-format home series against England in November 2024.